 The Borderland Busking Comp is on in 2018 but with a new format that gives people from all over the opportunity to be part of this great initiative that was so successful in 2017.

-Designed specifically to give artists an opportunity to put themselves directly in front of our artistic team by providing a key stepping stone for a future festival gig and for their career development!
+Designed specifically to give emerging artists an opportunity to put themselves directly in front of our Artistic Team it provides a key stepping stone for a future Festival gig and for general career development!